March 1923

 The names of the four prisoners killed are Jerimiah [O’] Donoghue, Stephen Buckley, Daniel [O’]Donoghue and Tim Murphy.
 (Jerimiah O’Donoghue and Buckley are from Killarney while Daniel O’Donoghue and Tim Murphy are from Kilcummin.)

-As at Ballyseedy, the pro-Treaty side put out the story that the men died when clearing a mine placed by the anti-Treaty side.
+As at Ballyseedy, the Free State side put out the story that the men died when clearing a mine placed by the anti-Treaty side.

 Another attempt to get prisoners to ‘clear’ a mine at Castlemaine is foiled when some of the prisoners escape.